 Maybe you’re more into YouTube.
 As you might expect, options abound here.
 Feature film-wise, you’ve got beautiful contemporary options like Leave No Trace and Wild as well as classics like Hayao Miyakazi’s Princess Mononoke and Nausicaä of the Valley of the Wind.
 YouTube is also the place to find a lot of serialized content, from TED Talks on climate change to web series like Climate Countdown, Antarctic Extremes, and Years of Living Dangerously.
-(For assorted shorter-form climate content, consider giving our very own Connect4Climate channel a gander!)
+For assorted shorter-form climate content, consider giving our very own Connect4Climate channel a gander!

 On top of all of the above?
 Amazon’s got a cornucopia of climate content too.
 From documentaries like Al Gore’s famous An Inconvenient Truth (and its sequel), the music-driven 1.5 Stay Alive, and Luc Jaquet’s Antarctica: Ice and Sky to dramatic offerings like the legal thriller Dark Waters, the old-school sci-fi Silent Running, and the fantastical adventure Beasts of the Southern Wild, it’s safe to say this platform’s got something for everyone.
 This Changes Everything offers a community-focused look at the economics of climate change and climate action, Tomorrow provides a positive perspective on how we can remake our world for the better, and The Human Element takes an intimate look at climate impacts in Middle America.
 You can find Years of Living Dangerously, a Connect4Climate collaboration, on Amazon too!

 Last but not least, we encourage you to survey the online cinematic offerings of the D.C.
 Environmental Film Festival, as well as those of Films for the Earth and PBS.
 And if you happen to live in Mexico City, our partners at Ecocinema are bringing complimentary watch-from-your-window screenings to different parts of town!